-It is actually the only place in Icelandic nature, where it is allowed to throw in coins.
+It is the only place in Icelandic nature, where it is allowed to throw in coins.

-On the photo above is Peningagjá rift - there are other rifts here where one can go snorkeling or diving under guidance.
+In the photo above you will see Peningagjá rift - there are other rifts here where you can try snorkelling or diving under guidance.

 Our next stop was at Gullfoss - the Golden Waterfall from which the Golden Circle tour gets its name (gull=gold, foss=waterfall).

-Gullfoss is the best known waterfall in Iceland and it is breathtakingly beautiful, 33 metres high, with two cascades, the first one is 11 metres high, and the other one is 22 metres high and they fall into the 2.5 km canyon which is 70 m deep.
+Gullfoss is the best-known waterfall in Iceland and it is breathtakingly beautiful, 32 metres high, with two cascades, the first one is 11 metres high, and the second one is 21 metres high; they fall into the 2.5 km gorge which is up to 70 m deep.

 You can also walk up the stairs to get a better view from above and to visit the restaurant there.
 They are well known for their meat-broth "kjötsúpa" and here we stopped and had lunch.

 Gullfoss is state property.
-The recent history of the waterfall is quite interesting and startling at the same time, as the waterfall was contracted to foreigners and almost used to create a hydroelectric power station.
+The recent history of the waterfall is quite interesting and startling at the same time, as the waterfall was contracted to foreigners and almost harnessed.

 Geysir Geothermal Area

-Take care that this is a high temperature geothermal area and stay within the boundaries and don't touch the water as it is HOT.
+Take care that this is a high-temperature geothermal area and stay within the boundaries and don't touch the water as it is boiling HOT.

 And if you don't want to be drenched stay up-wind.
 I myself have arrived there at the very moment of the eruption and as it can get really windy I got Strokkur right in my face.

-We Icelanders not only believe in the existence of elves, we also believe in trolls, at least some of us.
-I have got so many photos of myself with the troll through the years - it is a friendly troll, different to the ones in our folklore, who eat humans.
-It is situated right by the road next to the hotel.
+We Icelanders not only believe in the existence of elves, but we also believe in trolls, at least some of us.
+I have got so many photos of myself with the troll through the years - it is a friendly troll, different from some of the ones in our folklore, who eat humans.

-Our tour guide surprised us with singing an Icelandic song and she sang it beautifully - the whole church got filled with her voice.
+Our tour guide surprised us by singing an Icelandic song and she sang it beautifully - the whole church got filled with her voice.

-Skálholtskirkja cathedral is one of Iceland's most historic places.
-It was the centre of ecclesiastic power in Iceland and the first bishopric was founded here in 1056, with the first bishop, Ísleifur, taking seat.
+Skálholtskirkja cathedral is one of Iceland's best-known historic places.
+Here was the centre of ecclesiastic power in Iceland and at Skálholt the first bishopric was founded back in 1056.

-How beautiful is it when the sun reflects through the stained glass windows and fills the cathedral with multi-coloured light.
-Even the altarpiece of Jesus reflects the colours of the windows.
-It is just out of this world.
+It was so beautiful when the sun reflected through the stained glass windows and filled the cathedral with multi-coloured light.
+Even the altarpiece of Jesus reflected the colours of the windows.
+It was just out of this world.